-Premises which gain the highest score in their category: Best Club, Best Restaurant, Best Live Entertainment Venue, Best Large Pub, Best Small Pub, Best Large Bar Best Small Bar, will be secretly visited before going through to an independent judging panel consisting of licensing professionals in order to arrive at a winner in each category.
+Premises which gain the highest score in their category: Best Club, Best Restaurant, Best Live Entertainment Venue, Best Large Pub, Best Small Pub, Best Large Bar and Best Small Bar, will be secretly visited before going through an independent judging panel consisting of licensing professionals to arrive at a winner in each category.

-Two new categories have been introduced for 2022 and will be voted for by the industry workers: Community Champion and Best Industry Bar.
+A new category has been introduced for 2022 and will be voted for by the industry workers: Community Champion.

-The winners will be announced at a special event at The Albert Hall on 25 October 2022, to which all accredited venues will be invited to.
+The winners will be announced at a special event at The Albert Hall on 25 October 2022, to which all accredited venues are invited to.